Zindure/MapsSDK_Country_Highlighter/README.md

-# mapsTest
+# MapsSDK_Country_Highlighter
- Test Maps

-A Kotlin project that aims to create an interactive map of the world using the Maps SDK.
+A Kotlin project that aims to create an interactive map of the world using the Maps SDK and Google Maps API.

 It uses a list of country geojsons (files and list of files) which act as the overlay for each country, as to provide visual feedback to touching the corresponding country.